 - In areas at risk of flooding, move household goods to a higher location

 - Prepare food, drinking water, and medical supplies

 - In at-risk areas, be prepared for quick evacuation at all times

-- Confirm the locations of evacuation areas beforehand at your local ward office, or at the City of Nagoya website
+- Confirm the locations of evacuation areas beforehand at your local ward office, or check the Nagoya Emergency Evacuation Guide and Evacuation Shelter Map

 - Be alert in case Evacuation Information is issued (see below)

 Keeping an eye on the Typhoon